 Much like Joan of Arc, Sylvaine is not a one-woman army without her legionaries.
 Instead of enlisting members of the folk metal glitterati, she has been a bit more selective about her surprise guests on her album, choosing Scottish violinist Lambert Segura of SAOR and cellist Nostarion aka Patrik Urban, whom she met while performing a very special acoustic show in Belgium in 2019.
 For Sylvaine, it felt emotionally appropriate to weave classically trained instrumentalists into her work, demonstrated on the last track on the album, “Everything Must Come to an End.”

-Unlike so many of the pixie dream girls haunting the American metal landscape right now, Sylvaine sings but also screams from the very depths.
+Sylvaine sings but also screams from the very depths of her soul.
 There is absolutely no one in the metal game right now who can match her vocal range, which traverses from the elvish sounds of Enya and Lisa Gerard to the black metal Ericthro screeches of her kvlt counterparts of the land of ice and snow.

 In the U.S., we have a tendency to clarify bedroom pop as music that is composed in the feminine space of one’s bedroom confines.
 Although orchestral and incredibly composed, Sylvaine does not shy away from admitting her songs always start bare bones—almost all of her compositions begin with an unplugged electric guitar.
 “A melody and a chord progression should be able to stand on its own without any effects whatsoever.
 The song will go on to manifest itself in different ways but that main guitar part has to be solid enough to emotionally work just by itself “ she says.